Information for Families

 For babies delivered before 20 weeks gestation

 If your baby was stillborn before 20 weeks gestation of pregnancy and weighed less than 400 grams, there are no legal requirements.
-However, when taking your baby from the hospital you will require the Authorisation and release of Human tissue and Explanted Medical Device Consent form
+However, when taking your baby from the hospital you will require the Authorisation and release of Human tissue and Explanted Medical Device Consent form.

 For babies delivered after 20 weeks gestation

-Then your baby must be buried or cremated in a registered place such as a cemetery or crematorium.
+If your baby was born alive (at any gestation), was born after 20 weeks gestation, or weighed 400 grams or more, your baby must be buried or cremated in a registered location such as a cemetery or crematorium.
 King Edward Memorial Hospital is registered to perform cremations for babies stillborn at less than 28 weeks gestation.

-• MR295.95 – Permission to Transport Deceased Baby
+- MR295.95 – Permission to Transport Deceased Baby

-• Form 7 – Certificate of Medical Practitioner
+- Form 7 – Certificate of Medical Practitioner

-• BDM201 – Medical Certificate of cause of Stillbirth or Neonatal Death
+- BDM201 – Medical Certificate of cause of Stillbirth or Neonatal Death

 Transporting your baby

-or coffin in the hold of the aeroplane and not the cabin, and the funeral director will organise this on your behalf.
-Babies being transported internationally are required to be embalmed prior to the flight and this can also be arranged by the funeral director.
+If you wish to transport your baby via a domestic or international airline, you will need to engage the services of a funeral director.
+Airlines require that stillborn babies travel in a casket or coffin in the hold of the aeroplane, and not in the cabin.
+The funeral director will organise this on your behalf.
+Babies being transported internationally are required to be embalmed prior to the flight, and this can also be arranged by the funeral director.

 Caring for your baby at home